inbravo/java-feature-set/README.md

 -  [Example of successful concurrency] [SuccessfullConcurrency.md]
 -  [Example to find number of cores of a processor] [AvailableProcessorTest.md]
 -  [Example of blocking array implemented using 'ReentrantLock'] [BlockingArray.md]
+-  [Example of fork and join pool class 'ForkJoinPool'] [ForkJoinPoolTest.md]

 #### Data structures & algorithms
 -  [Stack][Stack.md]